Best Butyrate Supplement

 Also, considering butyrate's potential effects on insulin secretion and appetite, it may likewise be beneficial to individuals with overweight or obesity, or people who experience difficulty managing their food intake.

 On the flip side of the coin are people who'd be better off avoiding butyrate supplementation altogether, or else exercising caution.
-It's a population that includes:
+These are populations that include:

 Pregnant or breastfeeding women (Avoid)